As soon as reviewers begin submitting reviews, admins can start to analyze review data within the Results tab of the review.

 Use the filter bar at the top of the Results page to filter your data set by user attributes or review group (self, peer, upward, downward).
-The attributes include the Lattice defaults of gender, age, department, etc., as well as any custom user attributes you may have created.

-Apply as few or as many filters as you need to isolate the demographics you want to analyze.
 Adding multiple attributes will require reviewees to meet both conditions, whereas applying multiple values within a single attribute will show reviewees who meet either condition.
 For example, filtering for Gender = Female and Department = Engineering + Product will show responses about all women in the engineering and product departments.

 Group your data

-Stephen manages Ami, who manages Adnan, who manages no one.
+At Degree, Inc. Stephen manages Ami, who manages Adnan, who manages no one.